switchtrue/personal-blog/content/posts/firewatch-australia-part-2.md

 > -- Phil Karlton

 I don't remember how I came up with the name "Firewatch Australia" but I don't think I spent a great deal of time on it.
 Fortunately, cache invalidation for this app is also pretty easy.
-Theres' a pretty clear trigger - when a fire is updated and stored in the database (see the previous post for more on this).
+There's a pretty clear trigger for invalidation - when a fire is updated and stored in the database (see the [previous post]({{< ref "/posts/firewatch-australia-part-1.md" >}}) for more on this).

 Cloudflare provides a simple API for invalidating certain URLs.
-This is nice because each time a fire changes I just need tio invalidate the endpoints for that fire and the full list of fires.
+This is nice because each time a fire changes I just need to invalidate the endpoints for that fire and the full list of fires.
 All other fires can remain in the cache.
 The request is as follows - you need to supply the zone-id as well as some authentication headers.